The Bankrate promise

 Top 5 most expensive airports

-|Pago Pago, American Samoa (PPG)||$983.65|
+|Pago Pago, American Samoa (PPG)||$1,233.84|

 Top 5 most affordable airports

-|City and Airport||Average cost of airfare|
+|City and airport||Average cost of airfare|

-|Santa Maria, CA (SMX)||$106.16|
+|Santa Maria, CA (SMX)||$123.81|

-|Trenton, NJ (TTN)||$118.00|
+|Trenton, NJ (TTN)||$144.32|

 How to save on air travel

-Even with prices on the rise, there are still a few strategies you can use to trim your overall costs when booking a flight.
+Despite high prices, there are still a few strategies you can use to trim your overall costs when booking a flight.

-- Set price alerts: Monitoring flight prices can be a job in and of itself.
+- Set price alerts.
+Monitoring flight prices can be a job in and of itself.
 Automate where you can.
-Sites like Skyscanner, Hopper, Kayak and Google Flights let you set price alerts, and will notify you when the airline ticket you’re hoping to purchase drops below a certain price point.
+Sites like Skyscanner, Hopper, Kayak and Google Flights let you set price alerts and will notify you when the airline ticket you’re hoping to purchase drops below a certain price point.

 The bottom line

 With a busy travel season ahead, it’s important to make your travel plans early and keep in mind that flexibility is key when scoring the lowest fare.
 Search around your area to see if flying out of a different airport could help you save.
 And if you have some wiggle room in your schedule, see if changing your travel dates could cut down your costs as well.